What the Builder Expects in Your Repo 📦

 I have a Dockerfile but Faable ignores it — why?

 Because there’s also a package.json (or Python manifest) at the root, which takes precedence.
-Remove it from the root, or embrace the zero-config Node/Python pipeline.
+Force it with "buildpack": "docker" in faable.json, remove the manifest from the root, or embrace the zero-config Node/Python buildpacks.

 Which Node version does my app run on?